Frequently Asked Questions

 What hosting infrastructure do you offer?

-Service provided at Allwelt International include website, email, and DNS hosting to deliver a complete web site experience.
-These systems are built and deployed on in the Web24 cloud, with networking and infrastructure managed and maintained by the team at Web24.
+Service provided at Allwelt International include website hosting and maintenance, domain registration and renewals, email hosting/setup/support, and DNS hosting to deliver a complete web site experience.
+These systems are built and deployed on the Web24 cloud, with networking and infrastructure managed and maintained by the team at Web24 in their data centre in Melbourne.

 By partnering with Web24, Allwelt International is able to focus on our core business of providing web design, internet branding & marketing services, and leverage Web24 expertise in the cloud to pass on the benefits of the cloud to our clients.
 The customer focused team at Web24 has been instrumental to achieving our business goals and enhancing the level of satisfaction from our customers.